-Council acknowledges that \$10m is unlikely to be sufficient for Strategic Growth Reserve and will review/reassess the amount upon the completion of Community Infrastructure plan
+Council acknowledges that \$10m is unlikely to be sufficient for Strategic Growth Reserve and will review/ reassess the amount upon the completion of Community Infrastructure plan and 10 year capital works plan.

 Council responsibly manages its limited cash resources through an Investment Policy.
 The objectives of the policy are to: